(Published in GralsWelt 67/2011)

 In the first known war, 5,500 years ago, the fortified trading city of Hamoukar (in present-day Syria) was conquered and destroyed (Wikipedia).

-Read about it too "Why does God allow all of this?".
+Read about it too "Why does God allow all of this?" and in "Short, concise, curious" page 228 "The expulsion from paradise".

 According to "Der Spiegel" No. 29/2020, in the course of human development there were important Gene mutations: